Generative AI Search

 Use metadata wisely: Ensure your pages have accurate meta titles and descriptions, as these often end up as summary text.
 Also, using Open Graph tags (for social media previews) and other meta tags can’t hurt – they all contribute to machine-readable context.
 While an AI might not literally recite your meta description, the information there (concise summary of what you do) can feed its understanding of your business.

-4. Create AI-Referencable Content (and Get Cited)
+4. How to Create AI-Referencable Content and Get Cited?

 AI models love authoritative sources.
 They were trained on huge swathes of the internet, and they tend to trust and pull from content that appears authoritative and well-cited by others.
 So, become one of those sources:

 Aim for Wikipedia and other knowledge bases: This is a bit of a long game, but getting your company included in Wikipedia (in a factual, noteworthy way) or mentioned on other well-regarded sites can massively boost your AI visibility.
 LLMs trained on data up to 2021 (for example) definitely have Wikipedia in their knowledge.
 So, if your brand is there with a solid article, the AI has a canonical source to draw info from.
-Just ensure the content is factual and not promotional (Wikipedia’s guidelines!) – the payoff is that AI will consider you “notable” enough to mention.
+Just ensure the content is factual and not promotional (Wikipedia’s guidelines!), the payoff is that AI will consider you “notable” enough to mention.

 Be active where AI sources its info: Participate in Q&A platforms like Quora or industry forums, especially where answers often bubble up on Google.
 Often, those answers become part of the training data or are scraped by search AIs.
 If you consistently provide quality answers (and subtly mention your brand where relevant), you’re planting seeds for AI models to pick up later.
 It’s like laying traps for the AI to “accidentally” recommend you.
+IIf you want to learn more about where AI actually gets its information, we recommend reading this article here.

 Easy peasy on Make a GIF